- Six days in Croatia — beautiful, diverse, and flavourful

 Our final day on the tour, we had one more delicious taste of the Croatia — a creamy baked dish called strukli that is particularly associated with Zagreb.
 On our own, we ate at La Štruk, known as a top spot for this quintessential Zagreb dish.
 They make it all to order here so give enough time in your schedule (about 30 minutes to prepare the dish).
 We shared the original version as well as the pumpkin seed version.
 Both were excellent.
 Sweet strukli is also popular, but we didn’t have time (or room) to try it.

-We were quite taken with Zagreb, Croatia’s capital, although we were there for only a short time, one day before our flights back home.
+We were quite taken with Zagreb, Croatia’s capital.
 A city of parks and striking architecture, it has Austro-Hungarian history and influences giving it a very Vienna-style ambiance.
-We took an included tour of the old city when we arrived and then spent some time enjoying one of the lovely parks before our farewell dinner with our Collette tour manager Djukan Djukanovic and new friends.
+We took an included tour of the old city when we arrived and then spent some time enjoying one of the lovely parks before our farewell dinner with our Collette tour manager Djukan D. and new friends.

 More to come about our Collette Taste of the Balkans tour, including our stays in Montenegro, Bosnia, and Slovenia.